 At its heart, Con Law is just one massive, ongoing power struggle.
 To keep your sanity (and your outline) organized, try categorizing every single issue into two buckets: Federal vs. State authority (Federalism) and Branch vs. Branch authority (Separation of Powers).

-When you’re building your commerce clause study guide, remember that this is the federal government’s favorite multi-tool—but it’s constantly being checked by the Tenth Amendment.
-Early in the semester, do yourself a favor and create a visual map of Article I (Legislative), Article II (Executive), and Article III (Judicial) powers.
-Understanding the boundaries of these articles provides the "skeleton" for every argument you’ll make on an exam.
+When you’re building your commerce clause study guide, remember that this is a primary source of federal authority, but it is constantly checked by the Tenth Amendment.
+Early in the semester, create a visual map of Article I (Legislative), Article II (Executive), and Article III (Judicial) powers.
+Understanding the boundaries of these articles provides the framework for every argument you will make on an exam.

 Navigating Supplements: The 'Chemerinsky' Method and Beyond